moneitor/_pipeline/README.md

 ## Simple pipeline and Houdini Python tools
-I am trying to learn Python on my free time, and to do it I decided to create some simple tools that should help me speed up my workflow and scene creation inside Houdini, and hopefully with time I will be able to integrate more softwares withing it like Nuke and Maya.
+I learning Python on my free time, and to do it I decided to create some simple tools that should help me speed up my workflow and scene creation inside Houdini, and hopefully with time I will be able to integrate more softwares like Nuke, Maya and PFtrack.

-The scripts might not be elegant and this is because I am fairly new to the language, but with time they will get better.
+The scripts might not be elegant and this is because I am fairly new to the language, and for now they are not very software Agnostic, the more I learn the more I realize that I should be splitting and encapsulating things in a smarter way, but with time they will get better.

 ### Main elements and Folders:

 ### _pipeline/python/